 - Sunlight/whole food sources of vitamin D – follow the wisdom of your ancestors

-Tips for overall hormonal health and boosting your body’s innate ability to regulate and work properly by itself:
+Tips for daily estrogen detox, overall hormonal health, and boosting your body’s innate ability to regulate and work properly by itself:

 - Resolve nutritional deficiencies in the body, and practice zero tolerance and eliminate all processed foods, including sucrose/sugar and artificial sweeteners, corn and all of its processed derivatives, soy, caffeine, alcohol, GMOs, herbicides and pesticides, hybridized food such as modern wheat, flours/gluten/grains, industrialized vegetable/seed oils, low quality commercial cow dairy, and conventional, factory farmed animal foods.